 Fire up the grill and cook chicken and lean beef.
 Eat vegetables.
 Drink water.

-Log into the Lean Eating homepage and read the lesson.
+Log into the Precision Nutrition Coaching homepage and read the lesson.
 Click a button and get a green check mark.

 Enjoy dinner with the family.
 Get to bed early.
 Sleep like a baby.
 Do it again.

 Yes, yes, yes.

 It’s December 18th — 9 months after getting that one green check mark — and Katey has reached her goal.

 She’s completed the Precision Nutrition Coaching program.
 Since her first green check mark, her compliance is amazing.
 And she’s lost 100 pounds along the way.